Aletheo/Smart-Contracts/Fantom/readme.md

 These contracts are for the audit.

-Some final modifications were made before the audit.
+Some modifications were made before the audit.